shtbik/react-redux-github-api/README.md

-# Redux GitAPI
+# Redux GitHub API
-It displays the list of repositories on GitHub.
-API GitHub / Redux React.
+This project show's the list of public repositories on GitHub